January 9, 2023

 Theses bonus points add up, and can be redeemed for rewards, such as gift cards, or custom rewards set up specifically for your team.

 You can customize these rewards just how you want, and then leave it to work on autopilot.

 Setting up a bonus system with Bonusly is perfect for incentivizing people to go above and beyond, and make the team better.
 You can also use it for company-wide awards and incentives, birthday or work anniversaries, and much more.

-Poppins is a way to make sure you don’t miss important tasks or action items that come up in Slack channels and conversations.
+Poppins is a way to make sure you don’t miss important tasks or action items that come up in Slack channels and Slack conversations.

-Simply by tagging @Poppins in a message, the app will automatically save your message and add it as an Action Item, Discussion Item, or Highlight.
+Simply by tagging @Poppins in a Slack message, the app will automatically save your message and add it as an Action Item, Discussion Item, or Highlight.